BoulderCodeHub/RWcheck/README.md

 * The `expr` line must contain a logical expression.
 If a logical expression begins with `!`, it must be surrounded in quotes.
 * If the RiverWare slot contains spaces in the `Object.Slot`, they need to be removed in the `expr` logic.
 This doesn't need to be done in the `name`.
 * The yaml rules check slots in the `in_file`, which can be an `.rdf` or `.csv` file.
+* The rules may contain an argument `month`, which specifies month(s) to run the test.
+The months must be input as numbers, e.g. `[1, 2, 3]`.
+This is an optional input.

 Below is an example of a yaml file that would check if slots are greater than zero or if they are `NA`.